 Everyone wants more sales.

-Regardless of your industry or current situation of your company, increased conversions will help your business grow and prosper.
+Regardless of your industry or company’s current situation, increased conversions will help your business grow and prosper.

 But wanting higher sales conversions and actually getting them are two different things.